 Actively engaged in teaching and mentoring medical students, residents, and fellows, Dr. Chen has been the course director for the Glaucoma Conferences at Mass.
 Eye and Ear for more than a decade.
 She is also the 2017 recipient of the Harvard Medical School’s Clifford Barger Excellence in Mentoring Award.
 She was also the first course director for the biennial Chandler Grant Glaucoma symposium, which is an international Harvard Medical School glaucoma conference held at Mass.
 Eye and Ear.
-She is also the course director for the Mass.
-Eye and Ear resident quality rotation.

 Dr. Chen has served as past Vice President, as well as past President, of the Chandler Grant Glaucoma Society, the Mass.
 Eye and Ear glaucoma alumni society.
 She has also served as Mass.
 Eye and Ear’s first Chief Quality Officer for Ophthalmology.
 Additionally, she is the editor of Glaucoma Surgery - the top-selling subspecialty book published by Elsevier the year it was published, which has since been translated into several foreign languages.

 Adult and pediatric glaucoma